Banner Health's Financial Performance in Perspective

 - Banner Health has embarked on an exciting partnership with one of the country's pre-eminent cancer centers, The University of Texas MD Anderson Cancer Center, to create Banner MD Anderson Cancer Center, offering comprehensive cancer care to the community.
 This also includes radiation oncology at Banner Desert, Banner Thunderbird and Banner Boswell as well as pediatric Oncology at Cardon Children's and Banner Thunderbird.

-- We are also building for the future by building new hospitals, aquiring existing hospitals and expanding our existing hospitals.
+- We are also building for the future by building new hospitals, acquiring existing hospitals and expanding our existing hospitals.

 - New Hospitals: